yukikaneko0730/todo-app/README.md

-# 📝 My ToDo

-A beautifully crafted ToDo web application that helps you organize your life with elegance.
-Built using **React**, this app features **task sheets**, **calendar integration**, and **dark mode** — all styled with a soft, earthy aesthetic.
+# Clarity Planner 🧘‍♀️📅
+From scattered thoughts to structured clarity ✨

+Clarity Planner is a gentle, visually calming productivity tool that helps you organize your life with clarity and ease.
+Create customized sheets, add tasks and subtasks, view everything on a color-coded calendar, and keep track of what matters — your way.

+---

-## ✨ Features
+## 🌟 Features

-- 🗂️ **Task Sheets**
+- ✅ Full task + subtask management (check, edit, delete)
+- 📆 Beautiful calendar view with drag-and-drop rescheduling
-  Create and manage multiple task sheets with customizable titles, subtitles, and colors.
+- 🧩 Custom Sheets with titles, subtitles, and 10 earth-tone color options

-- ✅ **Task Management**
-  Add, edit, complete, and delete tasks.
-Each task supports categories, due dates, subtasks, and memos.

-- 📅 **Calendar View**
-  Visualize your tasks in a drag-and-drop calendar view using FullCalendar.

-- 🌓 **Dark Mode**
-  Toggle between light and dark themes to suit your environment and style.
+- 📝 Built-in memos for each task
+- 🌒 Light & Dark Mode toggle

-- 💾 **Local Storage Persistence**
+- 💾 Automatic localStorage saving (no login required)
-  Your data is saved to `localStorage`, so your tasks persist between sessions.

-## 🛠️ Tech Stack

-- React (Vite)
-- Tailwind CSS
-- FullCalendar
-- Headless UI (dark mode switch)
+- 🧘‍♀️ Smooth UX and minimalist UI
+- 📘 In-app Help section

+---

+## 🎨 UI Style & Branding

+- **Primary Colors**: Soft beige, warm grays, and earthy tones
+- **Typography**:
+  - `Cormorant Garamond`: for elegant, serif-style headings
+  - `Raleway`: for clean, modern body text
+- **Design Vibe**: Calming, feminine, airy, intuitive
+- **Icons**: Heroicons & Lucide
+- **Mood**: Earthy minimalism with cozy, soft accents

+---

+## 🎯 Target Audience

+Clarity Planner is thoughtfully crafted for:

+- Women in their 20s–30s
+- Creatives, students, and neurodivergent thinkers (e.g., ADHD support)
+- People who crave clarity, calm, and elegance in their planning tools
+- Those who prefer beauty and softness in their digital tools

+---

+## 🛠 Built With

+- **React** (functional components & hooks)
+- **Tailwind CSS** (with custom theme and dark mode)
+- **FullCalendar** (`@fullcalendar/react` + plugins)
-- UUID (for unique task IDs)
+- **uuid** (for unique IDs)
+- **Headless UI** (switch toggle)
+- **Heroicons** (icons)

 ---